brunobritodev/JPProject.IdentityServer4.AdminUI/docs/configuration/mysql.rst

 MySql Support
 =============

-By default the project become with SQL Server, to change is very simple.
+By default the project come with SQL Server, to change is very simple.
 You just need to change the ``Startup.cs``.

 The file ``Startup.cs`` of **Jp.UI.SSO** and **Jp.UserManagement** has the config of Database.
 Change to this: